headwalluk/spam-shield/docs/message-classification.md

 To use the message classification feature, send a POST request to the `/api/messages/classify` endpoint with the message content.
 The system will return a spam score and classification result.

+## Classification Workflow

+The message classification process follows a structured workflow to ensure accurate and consistent spam detection.

+1.  **Message Reception**: The API receives a message, typically from a website contact form.
+2.  **Sanitization**: The message content is sanitized to remove any potentially harmful code or markup.
+3.  **Classifier Processing**: The sanitized message is passed through a series of classifiers, each designed to detect specific spam characteristics.
+4.  **Scoring**: Each classifier assigns a score to the message based on its analysis.
+5.  **Score Aggregation**: The scores from all classifiers are summed to produce a total score.
+6.  **Classification**: If the total score is 2.9 or greater, the message is classified as spam.
+Otherwise, it is classified as ham.

 ## Future Enhancements

 - Integration of machine learning models for improved accuracy.